albertZzhu/CSE3902-Triathlon-Gaming/Sprint4/README.md

 ### This is the Sprint3 stage for the CSE 3902 project.

 #### Description
 Our project emulates the first dungeon from the original Legend of Zelda game.
 At this point, the player (who is reskinned to a custom sprite) can explore each room of the dungeon, attack enemies, and be damaged by them.
-There is no way for the player character to switch rooms, but the user can switch rooms from the keyboard.
+Switch rooms by walking through doors.
+The player can die after 6 hits and they have to choose to restart or continue.
+If the player is able to find the triforce, the game is won and an ending screen is shown, also with quit and restart options.

 #### Motivation
-This sprint, we knew we had to implement collision and create the rooms of the first level.
-This, we were able to do.
-We also added a game object manager.
-Our other goal was to refactor our previous code to a higher quality.
-We made some progress on some more complex refactoring for execute and state machines, but not to the point where they were able to be added to the project.
-Many small things such as comments and object declaration locations were cleaned up.
-As time allows, we plan to add more custom sprites to make the project our own.
+This sprint, things came together into a more cohesive product.
+We added sound, moving from room to room, menus and pausing.
+We also changed a couple things internally, such as moving code to databases and further implementing the Game Object Manager.

 ##### Player Control:
 * user can use <code>w</code> or <code>↑</code> to move character move upwards